marcromani/cascade/README.md

 cmake --build . --target install
 ```

-The install folder has the following structure:
+The installation folder has the following structure:

 ```
 /your/install/path